ajarara/diophantine-33/README.md

 As I was going through SICP at the time, I was (and still am) enamored with tail call optimization.
 Everything in here tries to embody that, even the interface is tail call optimized, in that every call to display something also carries state with it, which is eventually passed back to silent, traditional computing.

 If I were to rewrite this, I would absolutely do it in Racket, specifically because their docs on concurrency are very clear over Guile's.
-I don't intend to use concurrency for speed or threading, instead I would use it to provide a sane interface to the program state.
+I don't intend to use concurrency for speed or threading, instead I would use it to provide a clear interface to the program state.

 In order to 'see' it, though, I'd have to deposit the last set of trials in some shared state, which as far as I can tell can't be done functionally, or definitely not the way I did it here.
 Perhaps I'd even do it in Python, instead.